CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 In this chamber, two hobVermkin sentinels stand guard.
 These hobVermkins are sharp, tenacious, and fiercely loyal to King Grom.
 At the start of a skirmish, one of the hobVermkins dashes off to alert King Grom in area 14 and returns to rejoin the battle two rounds later.

-Once a parlor for the castle's human occupants, this area now displays the remnants of rotted furnishings, which were broken up by the Mountainmaws and repurposed for firewood.
+Once a parlor for the castle's dhampir occupants, this area now displays the remnants of rotted furnishings, which were broken up by the Mountainmaws and repurposed for firewood.

 #### **Awarding Skill & Destiny Points**